From Cardiff to Castle Coch the most stunning historic castles to explore in South Wales.

 Curving around Cardiff on the M4 motorway in South Wales, you suddenly glimpse, to the north, the ethereal vision of conical towers peeping from beech woods like some fairytale Bavarian castle or secret Swiss château.

-Forsaking the rush of the motorway and following signposts, within three miles you are in the middle of the woods, the turreted castle now looming before you, complete with working drawbridge and portcullis.
+Forsaking the rush of the motorway and following signposts, within three miles you are in the middle of the woods, the turreted castle now looming before you, complete with a working drawbridge and portcullis.

 Stepping inside, you enter an enchanting galleried courtyard with winding stairs to rooms fabulously decorated with murals, saints, sculptures, and exotic creatures.